Identify an extreme poverty village in a rural area, using local knowledge and poverty maps.

 Monitor the project over time based on community feedback and multimedia updates.

 Repeat steps 3 - 9 for 10 years, one project per year, as communities disrupt extreme poverty.

-*money transfer fees include explicit fees and unfavorable exchange rate conversions
+*if 10% sounds high, remember that money transfer fees include explicit fees and unfavorable exchange rate conversions